Necktie: Four-in-hand

 The four-in-hand necktie (as distinct from the four-in-hand knot) was fashionable in Great Britain in the 1850s.
 Early neckties were simple, rectangular cloth strips cut on the square, with square ends.
-The term four-in-hand originally described a carriage with four horses and a driver; later, it also was the name of a London gentlemen's club, The Four-in-Hand Driving Company founded in 1856.
-Some etymologic reports are that carriage drivers knotted their reins with a four-in-hand knot (see below), whilst others claim the carriage drivers wore their scarves knotted 'four-in-hand', but, most likely, members of the club began wearing their neckties so knotted, thus making it fashionable.
+The term four-in-hand originally described a carriage with four horses and a driver; later, it also became the name of a London gentlemen's club, the Four-in-Hand Driving Company, founded in 1856.
+Some etymological reports are that carriage drivers knotted their reins with a four-in-hand knot (see below), whilst others claim the carriage drivers wore their scarves knotted 'four-in-hand', but, most likely, members of the club began wearing their neckties so knotted, thus making it fashionable.
 In the latter half of the 19th century, the four-in-hand knot and the four-in-hand necktie were synonymous.
 As fashion changed from stiff shirt collars to soft, turned-down collars, the four-in-hand necktie knot gained popularity; its sartorial dominance rendered the term four-in-hand redundant usage, shortened long tie and tie.

-In 1922, Jesse Langsdorf of New York City introduced ties cut on the bias (US) or cross-grain (UK), allowing the tie to evenly fall from the knot without twisting; this also caused any woven pattern such as stripes to appear diagonally across the tie.
+In 1922, Jesse Langsdorf of New York City introduced ties cut on the bias (US) or cross-grain (UK), allowing the tie to evenly fall from the knot without twisting; this also caused any woven pattern, such as stripes, to appear diagonally across the tie.

 Today, four-in-hand ties are part of men's dress clothing in both Western and non-Western societies, particularly for business.

 Four-in-hand ties are generally made from silk or polyester.
-Occasionally cotton and wool is used, the latter typically knitted, these common before World War II but not as popular nowadays.
-From the advent of man-made fabrics, microfiber ties have also appeared.
-In the 1950s and 1960s, microfibers such as Dacron and rayon were used, but since have fallen into disfavor.
+Occasionally, cotton and wool are used, the latter typically knitted; these were common before World War II but are not as popular nowadays.
+From the advent of manufactured fabrics, microfiber ties have also appeared.
+In the 1950s and 1960s, microfibers such as Dacron and rayon were used but have since fallen out of favor.
 Modern ties appear in a wide variety of colors and patterns, notably striped (usually diagonally); club ties (with a small motif repeated regularly all over the tie); foulards (with small geometric shapes on a solid background); paisleys; and solids.
 Novelty ties featuring icons from popular culture (such as cartoons, actors, or holiday images), sometimes with flashing lights, have enjoyed some popularity since the 1980s.

 Six- and seven-fold ties

-A seven-fold tie is an unlined construction variant of the four-in-hand necktie which pre-existed the use of interlining.
+A seven-fold tie is an unlined construction variant of the four-in-hand necktie, which pre-existed the use of interlining.
 Its creation at the end of the 19th century is attributed to the Parisian shirtmaker Washington Tremlett for an American customer.
 A seven-fold tie is constructed completely out of silk.
 A six-fold tie is a modern alteration of the seven-fold tie.
 This construction method is more symmetrical than the true seven-fold.
 It has an interlining which gives it a little more weight and is self-tipped.